G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/create-and-manage-custom-rules.md

 ### Rules with owner types conditions

 Rules that contain the Owner types condition allow you to enforce security controls on incoming traffic based on a specific category associated with a related IP range.
 Such categories can be commercial, educational, or government.
-The information about these owner-type categories is pulled from the <a href="https://who.is/" target="_blank">global WHOIS database</a>.
+The information about these owner-type categories is pulled from the global WHOIS database.

 To create a rule: